 In the first year of a Joint Honours degree programme study is split equally between the two disciplines.
 Following this you have the option to alter the balance of your study, meaning that you could change to a major-minor weighting.
 In your final year you have the option to maintain your second-year balance, switch your major subject to your other discipline or revert to an equal balance.
 If you wish, you can maintain an equal balance throughout your degree.
 This flexibility allows you to tailor the course throughout your degree programme, once you have had the time and experience to consider where your strengths and interests lie.
 The list of modules below are based on studying half of your modules (60 credits) in Anthropology and half in History (60 credits).

 In your first year you take five compulsory modules.
 Focus on Studying Societies is concerned with core study skills, taking you through all the steps of researching, planning and editing an essay, and enabling you to pursue a group investigation and present your findings orally.
 Thinking Anthropologically takes a series of core questions (e.g. What is work?
 What is dirt?) and shows how anthropologists study societies around the world, explaining how people can think very differently about questions that might initially appear simple or obvious.
-African Societies allows students to see how core anthropological terms have been applied to specific societies in order to explain social structures, behaviours and beliefs.
+The Anthropology of Africa module examines the social, economic, and political organisation of a number of African societies and their recent historical transformations.
 Practising History (A): Skills in History (Autumn semester) and Practising History (B): Approaches to History (Spring semester), which look more closely at the techniques of the historian and at the nature and evolution of key historical debates.

 You then choose two out of the following five modules, one in the Autumn term and one in the Spring term: Discovering the Middle Ages (Autumn), Living in the Middle Ages (Spring), Reformation, Rebellion and Revolution: the Making of the Modern World 1500-1800 (Autumn), The Making of the Contemporary World: Modern History 1800-2000 (Spring) and War and Society (Spring).
 These explore fundamental themes and issues focused on key periods and indicate the kinds of questions historians explore and some of the methods they employ in answering them.